UPDATE 7 Aug 23 – new group event added for Sunday 27th August and date for the Pilots Ball resolved as Sunday 22nd October.

 The idea is to have a a season long competition that incorporates several different rounds designed to test pilot’s skill but most of all to be fun.
 To ensure that things are equal (apart from flying skill that is!) the models used for this competition will all be the same design and spec, based on the Hanky Planky design published in the November 2022 edition of the RCM&E. All details of this model and the rules surrounding it can be found on this page.

-Apart from these 2 events the Wacky Races can be held at any other times (for most challenges even if only 3 people want to take part!).
+As well as the group events, the Wacky Races can be held at any other times (for most challenges even if only 3 people want to take part!).
 They must, of course, be officiated and initially Ron will be doing this (weekdays / weekends / Knettishall / Rougham) but the plan is that others will assist if needed.
 Standard club rules of course require a spotter not participating in the event.

 The scoring has been designed so that it doesn’t matter how many times you enter as it is only your highest score in each event that matters and will be used for Final Reckoning.
 Score cards will be provided and the latest scores will be available on a Leader Board published on this site.